narchio/Rutgers-CS/README.md

 ## Note:
+I am a full stack software engineer.
+I have had many experiences in the industry already through my school work and internships building products.

+  ###### CS 213 - Building Desktop/Mobile Apps with Java
+      - Song Library and Photo Library apps for desktop
+      - Chess game for desktop and mobile (andriod)
+      - Written in Java, developed on both JavaFx and Android Studio, respectively

 I am facinated with Artificial Intelligence, especially in the areas of Computer Vision and Machine Learning.
 Below are direct courses/projects that relate to these topics that I have done during my undergraduate coursework.

   ###### CS 440 (AI) - Machine Learning